Delray Beach

 Delray Beach Historical Beach Walk

-Comment by Danika Dahl: If you'd like to take it easy and turn your beach walk into two half-mile beach walks, this is a good halfway point.
+If you'd like to take it easy and turn your beach walk into two half-mile walks, the pavilion is a good halfway point.
+This is at the intersection of Atlantic Avenue and A1A (Ocean Blvd.).

-Go ahead and stick your feet in the sand and have some fun on the beach or maybe you'd like to enjoy the magnificent ocean view from the balcony of Boston's or if you just want some tasty beverages, how about planning your beach walk so you can indulge in the pleasures of happy hour at the beachfront restaurants.
+Go ahead and stick your feet in the sand and have some fun on the beach or maybe you'd like to enjoy the magnificent ocean view from the balcony of Boston's 50 Ocean restaurant or check out their very fun tiki bar called the Sand Bar!

-Located west at 40 South Ocean Blvd on the site of the Old Casa Las Olas Hotel is Boston’s on the Beach Restaurant.
+Located on the west side at 50 South Ocean Blvd on the site of the Old Casa Las Olas Hotel is Boston’s on the Beach Restaurant.
+The new tiki bar (Sandbar) now sits where the historic Bermuda Inn use to.

-Continue walking south to The Dover House Resort, located at 110 South Ocean Boulevard and Bermuda Resort, both reflecting Revival Style architecture of the 1950’s.
+Continue walking south to The Dover House Resort, located at 110 South Ocean Boulevard reflectve of Revival Style architecture of the 1950’s.

 Note to my readers: Sandoway House Nature Center offers shark feedings six days a week.